Now the enterprise is exploration into God

 Our own day and age.

-Now it is the depravity and brokenness of the human heart that is to be faced.
+Now it is the brokenness of the human heart resulting from self-separation from God that is to be faced.
 We are to come before him to intercede and believe that the walls of our inner Jerichos will fall.
 Affairs are now soul size.
 He is urgently calling us to recognise our royal priesthood which requires us to intercede more profoundly.
 That means a greater life of prayer.

 God’s donkeys

-It also means increasingly becoming humble agents of his will wherever and however he shows it to us, which will usually takes the form of fulfilling humble tasks.
+Prayer leads us to increasingly becoming agents of God's will wherever and however he shows it to us, which will usually take the form of fulfilling humble tasks.
 It is in these that we will be purified and increasingly collaborate with him in the refining of humankind like gold.

 We are his donkeys today, bringing him to a hungry world through offering him all our works and prayers, the “spiritual sacrifices” St Peter spoke of (1 Peter 2:5).

 We must never underestimate the immense power of prayer.
-When we open ourselves to God in prayer, we journey into his mysterious, ineffable being.
+When we open ourselves to God in prayer, we journey into his mysterious, ineffable, loving being.
 Our understanding fails to grasp him, but a knowing grows in our hearts.
-That knowing is that undefinable activity called love, and love will never be complete until all are bonded finally with God and all his restored creation.
+That knowing is that undefinable energy infused into us described by words like faith, hope and love.
+St Paul states that faith and hope will eventually disappear and creation will be restored in love as this age reaches its completion with the return of Christ.

 The Holy Spirit is the hidden agent in the Trinity, the catalyst and choreographer of this love which fills the universe.
 He is bringing the universe into the wholeness and holiness of the Trinity.
 We are his chosen collaborators.
 The name of this God-charged phenomenon is Church.